2onk/put_in_saver/README.md

 - turn on the saver and it will power off only the arm
 - the robot shutdown is only an option

+New: the actual cursor position is tracked and will prevent from powering off the robot arm while programing in polyscope

 ![image](https://user-images.githubusercontent.com/122785824/212656998-d98067ee-5481-4af9-9b7b-5d00352566ba.png)